 More information on these programs can be found on the Postgraduate Diploma Program – PGDP section of this website.

-The Foundation Studies Program does not offer any awards; however, the students who successfully finish the foundation studies program go on to continue the UG Professional Program.
+The Foundation Studies Program does not offer any awards; however, the students who successfully finish the foundation studies program go on to continue the UG Professional Program offered from 2018-19.

 For more information on Foundation Studies, contact Ramesh Kalkur: firstname.lastname@example.org